Volak/PrimeAfflictionDiscordBot/README.md

     ‣ Start a party that will @mention the people you want for the activity

     ‣ A display embed will be shown, updates as members join/leave
+  - Help Panel

+    〰️ Description 〰️

+    ‣ A clean panel describing each command and their use

 ---
 ### Author